Skip to content

 Insulation removal is exactly what it sounds like: we vacuum the old, failed or fouled insulation out of your roof space so you can start clean.
 It’s the job you book when the existing batts are rodent-soiled, water-damaged, settled to nothing, or simply have to come out because the ceilings are being replaced.

-Here’s the honest bit most people aren’t told first: a lot of the time you don’t need removal at all.
+Here’s the bit most people aren’t told first: a lot of the time you don’t need removal at all.
 If the old insulation is dry and clean and still doing a job, we can usually pump fresh cellulose straight over the top to bring it up to the R-value you want, no removal cost, no skip bin.
 Removal is only worth paying for when the old layer is genuinely beyond saving.

 Either way, I’ll tell you which it is.
 The point of getting up in your roof first is so I can give you a straight answer and a fixed price, not talk you into a removal job you don’t need.
 Then, once it’s clear, we move on to fresh ceiling insulation done the right way.